 check out this youtube video.

-The Wilson Neck / Whiskey Creek offers a boat ramp, loading and unloading dock, shoreline fishing, 15 boat trailer parking spots and hand launching of a kayak or canoe is quit easy here.
+The John F. Claxton / Wilson Neck / Whiskey Creek offers; single lane ramp, courtesy dock, shoreline fishing, 15 boat trailer parking spots and hand launching of a kayak or canoe is quit easy here.

 There are no restrooms at this location.